zacbraddy/Vimspirational/README.md

 Startup > Startup options > Specified named task | {Bash::Git bash}
-Startup > Environment | Added the line `set projects=<projects folder path>` Startup > Tasks | Added a Tools::Vim task I also set the hotkey for this task to Alt+N Startup > Tasks > Bash::Git bash | Set the HotKey to LCtrl+T and also set the startup Project to my projects folder and set as Default task for new console
+Startup > Environment | Added the line `set projects=<projects folder path>` Startup > Tasks | Added a Tools::Vim task I also set the hotkey for this task to Alt+N Startup > Tasks > Bash::Git bash | Set the HotKey to LCtrl+Shift+T and also set the startup Project to my projects folder and set as Default task for new console

 ## Problems I'm sure I can solve but haven't yet
 - Install a fuzzy finder